Meter Readings in CMMS: Why Usage Data Matters

 Data-Driven Maintenance Decisions

 Meter readings shift the focus from time-based maintenance to performance-based strategies.
-Instead of servicing equipment every three months, you can schedule maintenance when it’s actually needed.
+Instead of servicing equipment every three months, you can schedule maintenance when it’s needed.
 As a result, this approach minimizes unnecessary interventions and saves costs.

 Preventive Maintenance Optimization